freshtechbro/Vibe-Coder-MCP/README.md

 *   **Fullstack Starter Kit:** `Create a starter kit for a React/Node.js blog application with user authentication`
 *   **Run Workflow:** `Run workflow newProjectSetup with input { "projectName": "my-new-app", "description": "A simple task manager" }`
 *   **Map Codebase:** `Generate a code map for the current project`, `map-codebase path="./src"`, or `Generate a JSON representation of the codebase structure with output_format="json"`
-*   **Context Curator:** `Curate context for adding authentication to my React app`, `Generate context package for refactoring the user service`, or `Analyze this codebase for performance optimization opportunities`
+*   **Context Curation:** `Curate context for adding authentication to my React app`, `Generate context package for refactoring the user service`, or `Analyze this codebase for performance optimization opportunities`
 *   **Vibe Task Manager:** `Create a new project for building a todo app`, `List all my projects`, `Run task authentication-setup`, `What's the status of my React project?`

 ## Vibe Task Manager - AI-Native Task Management